a-wf/demo-stock-handler/README.md

 As you can see, account table, product table and cart table.
 Each time an account user holds an amount of a product, the product amount in product table will decrease.
 It will decrease if user release an amount of this product.

+## Test

+### Unit tests

+For unit test, I didn't implemente all functions' tests, because I am worried about the remaining time, So for `controllers` and `queries` I just implemente tests for a few functions, for proving my capability to implement unit test with Jest.
+(I can also do Mocha, Chai, Sinon and Istanbul coverage, I choose Jest because it has more features by itself)

+### Integration tests

+Integration tests are implemented using Supertest.
+I didn't implement full use-cases tests because of the same reason for unit tests implementation.
+(Infact, with what I already implemented as integrations tests, full use-cases tests will be _"copy/past"_ of those tests with ordering logic)